perone/odbrasil/docs/index.rst

 .. image:: _static/uf_plot.png

-Usage example: monthly payments for UFRGS teachers
+Usage example: monthly payments of UFRGS teachers
 --------------------------------------------------

 First, you have to download the CSV data called 'Servidores 2009-2012' from the